CGCooke/CGCooke.github.io/about.md

 # About

-Hi, I'm Cameron,
+Hi, I'm Cameron!

-I'm passionate about AI (Computer Vision in particular), Robotics and the future of Aerospace.
+I'm passionate about Computer Vision, Robotics, Deep Learning, Bayesian Analysis and Flight.

-I'm writing a blog because the first step to truly understanding something is being able to explain it to someone else.
+I'm writing a blog because the first step to better understanding something is to try and explain it to someone else.

-Plus I get excited about the incredible world around us, and can't wait to tell everyone about it!
+Plus I get excited about the incredible world around us, and writing helps me appreciate it all the more.

-Until next time.

-Cameron
+I currently work with Airbus in Toulouse, France, where I get to learn from some incredible people, while helping to shape the future of the Aerospace industry.

 ![_config.yml]({{ site.baseurl }}/images/about/IMG_1807.JPG)